2jsdev/linktree/README.md

 ## Wrap-Up

-With this Linktree Clone, you gain a robust and scalable platform built with modern web technologies and designed for maintainability.
+With this Wookielink, you gain a robust and scalable platform built with modern web technologies and designed for maintainability.
 Dive in, explore, and contribute—your feedback is always welcome!